 Alternative uses for Coca Cola

-- In India farmers use Coca Cola as a pesticide for exterminating pests from their crops, since it is an inexpensive and very effective product.
+- In India, farmers use Coca-Cola as a pesticide for exterminating pests from their crops, since it is an inexpensive and a very effective product.

 - One of the most famous and effective tricks is to use Coca-Cola to unclog plumbing pipes.